 This was prophesied by Jeremiah, "They will not teach again, each man his neighbor and each man his brother, saying, ‘Know the Lord,’ for they will all know Me, from the least of them to the greatest of them" (Jeremiah 31:34).

 Most nations and communities now know who Jesus is and what the church believes.
 However, I am not saying we should never evangelize or preach.
-There are still peoples who need to turn to God and missionaries are doing good work.
-And we should be witnessing and using our knowledge and Godly wisdom to help people we encounter and live with.
+There are still peoples and individuals who need to turn to God, and missionaries are doing good work around the world.
+We should be witnessing and using our knowledge and Godly wisdom to help people we encounter and live with, but it should not be an overzealous preaching that is often driven by religious spirits.

 We should not be constantly pestering people about Christ or trying to teach them what is right.
 Instead, try to correct people, especially believers, a few times and leave them alone if they don't want to change (2 Timothy 2:14-18; Titus 3:9-10).
 This is what God does (Psalm 81:11-12; Proverbs 1:23-33) and teaches; "Blessed is the man who does not... stand in the path of sinners" (Psalm 1:1).